 Three big things in that one short verse.

-First is the idea that each and every person is blessed and gifted.
+First, is the idea that each and every person is blessed and gifted.
+Yes, even you!

 That’s the third big idea – our gifts and blessings are for the common good!
 Each and every one of us is blessed and gifted to do faithful things, to do ministry, for the common good.
 Every one of us!

 Think about the people who make up Faith United.
 As you do, I bet you can catalogue all the wonderful ways various people here do ministry – how they love God, and love people, and love one another – how they show compassion, and kindness, and care.
 Can you picture all the people and all the awesome, faithful stuff they do?!
 But if you asked that person to name those things about themselves, they’d do the “Aw shucks, I don’t know” thing.

 The Message Bible puts it brilliantly.